 Strengthening

-As well as making your neck more flexible, you should also strengthen its muscles.
+As well as improving the mobility of your neck, you should also strengthen its muscles.
 There is a simple and effective exercise for this too:

 Place your hand on your forehead and stretch your neck.
 Now press your head against your hand for 10 seconds and then relax again.
 Repeat this tension a few times.
 You can do the same with your hand on your temple.
 Of course, press your head against the hand on the side of your temple.
 Do this at least once on each side.
 Again, it is important to keep your back as straight as possible during the exercise.